 Turbo Snails

-There are various types of Turbo snails from Mexican, Carribbean, Chestnut, and Zebra, and while they are different, they are similar enough to group them together.
+There are several types of Turbo snails, including Mexican, Caribbean, Chestnut, and Zebra.
+While they exhibit some differences, they share enough similarities to be grouped together.

 Trochus Snails